nushell/nushell.github.io/book/modules.md

 `use greetings [ hello, hi ]`

-Imports multiple symbols directly without any prefix
+Imports multiple symbols directly without any prefix.

 `use greetings *`

-You can also use the module name and the `*` glob to import all names directly without any prefix
+You can also use the module name and the `*` glob to import all names directly without any prefix.

 ## Module Files